Crescent Moon Gold 10 Review

 Many of our testers prefer a hinged binding-to-deck attachment over a strapped one.
 However, considering this snowshoes use case, we think the strapped connection makes more sense.
 Not only does it allow for a little extra cushioning, but it also keeps the tails of the snowshoe from dragging in the snow as much as they might.
 This is because the strap stops the snowshoe from completely rotating around your foot.
 On a model that's designed for soft snow use, when we're often working hard anyway, it's a good choice.

 Ease of Use

-The suggested retail price of the Moon Gold 10 is near the median of our entire test.
-It is above average, but below that of the most technical products in our test.
-For an American-made product that has inspired durability confidence in our testing team, it is certainly not a bad value.
+The suggested retail price of the Gold 10 is above average but still below that of the most technical products in our test.
+It is certainly not a bad value for an American-made product that has inspired durability and confidence in our testing team, especially if your snowshoe plans have you heading out into lots of deep snow.

 We like the Crescent Moon Gold 10.
 No product can be all things to all users, and that's true here too.
 Though this snowshoe could handle most situations we threw at it, its focus is clearly on the deeper stuff.
 It has some great flotation, and the shape of the deck doesn't compromise walking comfort.
 The binding is fairly straightforward, and it's comfortable, especially for folks with bigger feet or bulkier boots.
 While other models boast more traction, they don't have the flotation the Gold 10 offers.
 If your snowshoe plans involve lots of new snow and few other people, this could be the model for you.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More